ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 <center><img src="{{ site.baseurl }}/img/python-linear-reg.png" alt="Img" style="width: 1000px"></center>

+I will leave it as an exercise for the reader to determine if they think this is a good fit or statistically significant...

+(Hint: you have some extra information in the `stats` object - `stats.rvalue` and `stats.pvalue`.)

 <a name="customise"></a>
 ### Learn how to customise matplotlib plots further

 Matplotlib figures are highly customisable, and there are so many options it is usually best to consult the <a href="https://matplotlib.org/tutorials/index.html" target="_blank">documentation first</a>.
 In addition, the <a href="https://matplotlib.org/users/pyplot_tutorial.html" target="_blank">matplotlib official pyplot tutorial is quite useful</a>.
-To get started on matplotlib plot customisation, here is an extended version of the above which sets the font sizes, axes lables, linewidths, and marker types:
+To get started on Matplotlib plot customisation, here is an extended version of the above which sets the font sizes, axes lables, linewidths, and marker types:

+Again, the best way to learn the features of Matplotlib is by example, so try to modify your script above with some of the extra arguments added below, such as `fontsize`, linewidth`, `color`, etc. Have a go at adding your own values, and producing nicer looking plots.
+Here's my example to start you off:

 ```python
 import pandas as pd